FAQs for the 2024 Statewide Primaries and Runoffs

 What candidates and/or offices are on the ballot?

-Do I have to be a registered member of a party to participate in a Presidential Primary?
+Do I have to be a registered member of a party to participate in the Statewide Primaries?

 No, S.C. does not have registration by party.
-The Presidential Primaries are open to all registered S.C. voters.
+The Statewide Primaries are open to all registered S.C. voters.
+Poll managers will ask voters, “In which party’s primary do you wish to vote today?”

 When do I need to register to vote?